 With breastfeeding, some mummas make more milk than they know what to do with, and others feel like they barely make enough.

 We’ve researched, reviewed and asked other mums what worked for them.
-And while we can’t promise that our bumper list of ways to up your breastmilk supply will turn your mammaries into milk mountains, there are plenty of things to try.
+And while we can’t promise that our bumper list of ways to up your breastmilk supply will turn your mammaries into milk mountains, there are plenty of things to try, from eating lactation cookies to getting more rest.
 As always, be sure to chat with your lactation consultant or doctor before giving these a whirl.

 Here are 50 ways to increase breastmilk supply, as recommended by mums.